lingo-app/developer-docs/docs/guides/Glossary.md

 Multiple version of a kit can be created.

 Every kit always has a "Shared Draft" which is version `0`.
+In Lingo only the Shared Draft can be updated, all other versions (1+) are immutable snapshots of the kit at the time the version is created.

 | Properties                                             |                                                              |
 | ------------------------------------------------------ | ------------------------------------------------------------ |